Industrial disease claims

 The law says that every employer has a duty of care to protect employees from suffering harm in the workplace.
 Where your employer failed to foresee the harm that could be caused by your occupation, or to ensure that you were protected from damaging noise levels, they could be said to have failed in their duty of care. that your employer should be adhering to in the workplace and talk to a specialist solicitor to find out if you believe your employer failed in their duty of care.

 Industrial deafness claims are a specialised area of the law, so it makes sense to deal with solicitors who have extensive experience and a track record of success.
-Slater and Gordon employs specialist lawyers in every area of industrial disease compensation.
+Slater and Gordon employs specialist solicitors in every area of industrial disease compensation.
 Just as importantly, we understand the need to take every industrial disease claim seriously and get our clients the compensation and medical treatment they deserve.

 Really helpful and always on the other side of the phone if needed.
 Quick and easy service.
 Ashley